The mercy holiday

 The mercy we celebrate on the Day of Atonement

 Nothing distinguishes the world’s religions as sharply as forgiveness.
 Some say you must earn it; others say you can’t.
 Some say it involves a sacrifice and a priest; others say it does not.
-Some say it is crucial; others say it is unimportant or even unnecessary.
+Some say a sacrifice is crucial; others say it is unimportant or even unnecessary.

 But as far as I know, only one says it is handled exclusively by someone who is sitting down.
 “But our High Priest offered himself to God as one sacrifice for sins, good for all time.
 Then he sat down at the place of highest honor at God’s right hand.”
 (Hebrews 10.12)